TArOoO2/Sign-Language-Recognizer/README.md

 # Sign-Language-Recognizer

-ASL Translator app
+# ASL Translator website

+this website translate asl to text ✌️👌

+and speech to text 🎙️

-after install this project
+after install this project ⬇️

-You can open a documention and see how the program works
+You can open a documention and see how the program works 📖

+# enjoy it ❤️❤️